vanwagonet/modules/README.md

 ## Server-Side Features

- * Middleware for express / connect
+ * Middleware for development in express / connect
  * Create bundles of all the deep dependencies of a list of modules
  * Configure minification using your favorite compressor